According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 - Provide a tenant with a habitable rental property

-- Make requested repairs within a period of 10 days after being notified by your tenant
+- Make requested repairs within a period of 10 days after being notified by your tenant and to keep the tenant notified of repair progress.

 - Treat tenants with respect and fairness